1964 Monson Motor Lodge protests

 After the Civil Rights Act had been passed, St. Augustine businesses—particularly in the restaurant and culinary trades—were slow at desegregating.
 Eventually, the courts forced Brock and his colleagues to integrate their businesses, and soon after he did, the Monson was firebombed by the Ku Klux Klan (KKK), who violently opposed desegregation.
 The state judge was unsympathetic to his predicament, however, feeling that Brock and his colleagues had brought the violence of the KKK upon themselves; they had taken advantage of it while it was in their favor, and could not stop it now that it was not.

 On June 30, Florida Governor Farris Bryant announced the formation of a biracial committee to restore interracial communication in St. Augustine.
 Although the Civil Rights Act had passed, there were further problems for both Brock personally and Florida particularly.
-He had been repeatedly refused bank loans to pay for the damage caused by the protests, and declared himself bankrupt the following year.
+He had been repeatedly refused bank loans to pay for the damage caused by the firebombing, and declared himself bankrupt the following year.
 Also in 1965, although the city celebrated its quadricentennial, there was still a palpable underlying racial tension; the tourist trade had been badly damaged and it has been estimated that St. Augustine lost millions of dollars in tourism.
-Hotel, motels, and restaurants were especially badly hit.
+Hotels, motels, and restaurants were especially badly hit.